OK, here we go.

 Thank you for your understanding.
 Everyone should have a friend who is as thoughtful and caring as you.

-This site is owned by Thames Talent Ltd, which is Deep Purple’s management.
-If you see a site listed under the menu item “Deep Purple on the web”, it is an official site.
+This site is owned by the band.
+If you see a site listed under the menu item “on the web”, it is an official site.
 Anything else is not.
 Oh, and the facebook feed and twitter feed in the sidebar, yeah, those are official.

 And don’t get me started on the set list debate.